 How far in advance do I need to book your services?

-Right now, I am booking approximately four to six months in advance.
+Right now, I am booking approximately six months in advance.
 Once you know when your book will be finished, including time to incorporate feedback from a beta reader or two, contact me to get on my calendar.
 I will try to accommodate late manuscripts as best I can, but please be aware that the turnaround time on a manuscript may be significantly delayed to accommodate on-time authors in my queue.

 Okay, smarty pants, why isn’t there a hyphen in “Razor Sharp Editing”?